bagherig/meetup-analysis/README.md

 ```bash
 tmux attach -t meetup
 ```
-Then, simply excute the script, `trigger_gcf.py`, using the command:
+Next, create your `config.json` file and then simply excute the script, `trigger_gcf.py`, using the command:
 ```bash
 python trigger_gcf.py
 ```